 MANHATTAN SYNAGOGUE - Ahmed Ferhani, an Queens resident born in Algeria, along with Mohammad Mamdouh, a Moroccan immigrant, were arrested in May 2011 in an NYPD operation in which Ferhani purchased a hand grenade, three semi-automatic pistols and ammunition from an undercover detective.
 NYPD's investigation into the pair revealed their desire to attack a synagogue in New York City.
 Ferhani was indicted under New York State's anti-terrorism legislation and pleaded guilty in December 2012 to charges including conspiracy as a crime of terrorism and criminal possession of a weapon as a crime of terrorism.
 In his allocution, Ferhani stated that he agreed with Mamdouh to "develop a plan to attack and damage a synagogue in New York County or elsewhere in New York City using explosives" in an effort to coerce and intimidate the city's Jewish population.
 He further clarified that his motivation was to avenge the perceived mistreatment of Muslims worldwide.
 Ferhani was sentenced in March 2013 to 10 years in state prison after his guilty plea in December 2012 to terror-related charges for plotting to target New York synagogues.
 The case marks the first application of New York's terror laws in a terrorism case.

-THE BROTHERS PLOT - Raees Alam Qazi and Sheheryar Alam Qazi, Pakistan-born brothers, were arrested by federal authorities in Florida in November 2012 for charges relating to a plan to bomb popular New York City landmarks including Times Square, Wall Street and city theaters.
+THE BROTHERS PLOT - Raees Alam Qazi and Sheheryar Alam Qazi, Pakistan-born brothers from Florida, were arrested by federal authorities in Florida in November 2012 for charges relating to a plan to bomb popular New York City landmarks including Times Square, Wall Street, and city theaters.
 Raees Qazi had traveled to New York allegedly to gain employment to finance the building of an explosive device and to select a target; he and his brother both were charged with conspiring to provide material support to terrorists and conspiring to use a weapon of mass destruction.
-Authorities searched Raees' Florida home and found material and instructions related to the construction of an explosive device.
+Authorities searched Raees' home and found material and instructions related to the construction of an explosive device.
 Raees was reportedly seeking retribution for the deaths caused by drone strikes in Afghanistan.
+In March 2015, the Qazi brothers pleaded guilty in federal court in Miami to one count of conspiring to provide support to terrorists and conspiring to assault two federal employees.
+Raees Qazi pleaded guilty to an additional charge of attempting to provide material support to al-Qaida.
+In June 2015, Raees and Sheheryar Qazi were sentenced to 35 and 20 years in prison respectively.
 See also: "THE UNITED STATES OF AMERICA, vs. RAEES ALAM QAZI & SHEHERYAR ALAM QAZI."

 OTHER TERROR CASES